|Host Institutions:||Semester, Academic Year, and Summer programs:

-Porteños have a love of music and dance, and, of course, Buenos Aires is the city where Tango was born.
+Porteños have an appreciation for music and dance, as Buenos Aires is the city where Tango was born.
 Originally found in the poorer suburbs of Buenos Aires, Tango wasn’t truly respected until it became popular in Paris in the 1920’s.
 Still loved by locals today, it plays a vital role in Argentine culture.

 Since Argentina is in the Southern Hemisphere, the seasons are reversed from those in North America.
 The hot summer months of December, January and February can see temperatures climb to over 100°F, while the cooler winter months of June, July and August tend to be in the high 40s to lower 50s.
 Snow is very rare in Buenos Aires during the winter, but rain and hail are not.

-Semester students can choose to live with an Argentine host family or in a shared student apartment.
-Summer students and those attending the February intensive month as a stand-alone program will live with Argentine host families (apartment option is not available).
+Semester students can choose to live with an Argentine host family or in a shared apartment.
+Summer students will live with Argentine host families.
 Homestay accommodation includes daily breakfast and dinner.
 The shared apartment option does not include meals, but each apartment has a kitchen.
 All student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from the university.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

-Semester programs include 2 overnight excursions and 2 day excursions.
+Semester programs include 1 overnight excursion and 2 day excursions.
 Summer programs include 2 day excursions per session.
-The February intensive month, when taken as a stand-alone program, includes 2 day excursions.
 Destinations may vary by term.
 Past terms have included trips to: